 In 1973, the first Civil Defence Organisation headquarters was established at 31 Queens Road Melbourne and in 1975 the Victoria Civil Defence Organisation was renamed the Victoria State Emergency Service to conform with other states.

 In 1979, the Ministry for Police and Emergency Services was created.
 Its branches included Victoria Police, the Metropolitan Fire Bridge, Country Fire Authority and Victoria State Emergency Service.

 In 1981, the Victoria State Emergency Service Act was passed.
-This act formally recognised SES as a general emergency management agency.
+This act formally recognised VICSES as a general emergency management agency.

-On 1 November 2005, Victoria SES was established as an independent Statutory Authority.
-As a Statutory Authority, SES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.
+On 1 November 2005, Victoria VICSES was established as an independent Statutory Authority.
+As a Statutory Authority, VICSES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.